 #, and Python will

 Comments can be placed at the end of a line, and Python will ignore the rest of the line:

-Comments does not have to be text to explain the code, it can also be used to prevent Python from executing code:
+A comment does not have to be text that explains the code, it can also be used to prevent Python from executing code:

 Multi Line Comments

 Python does not really have a syntax for multi line comments.